treeben77/rblx-open-cloud/docs/source/datastore.rst

     .. note::

-        Unlike :meth:`DataStore.list_keys`, this function is unable to work without a scope.
-This is an Open Cloud limitation.
+        Unlike :meth:`DataStore.list_keys`, this function is unable to work without a scope, this is an Open Cloud limitation.
 You can still use other functions with the normal ``scope/key`` syntax when scope is ``None``.

     .. method:: get(key)